Nursing shortage in South Florida has healthcare facilities scrambling to counter the talent drain

 “There are massive incentives for these healthcare professionals to leave,” Doss said.
 “Other states are preying on South Florida and getting nurses, lab workers, and respiratory therapists to relocate for three months to work for triple pay and take the rest of the year off.”

 Doss said the crisis is significantly affecting what he calls "the casual and part-time nursing workforce who is in their 50s and 60s."

 Unlike their younger colleagues, who are more willing to relocate, the more veteran nurses who have scaled back late in their careers, "they are finding that their mom or dad has COVID and don't want to work anymore.
 Or they contracted COVID and don't want to work anymore.
 It's a hassle and stressful."

-Doss said the intensive care and critical care units are being impacted more than other medical services.
+Doss said the intensive care units and the pediatrics are feeling impact more than other medical services.

-“These are high-intensity areas where you are admitting many COVID patients,” he said.
+“These are high-intensity areas where you are getting a lot of COVID patients,” he said.
 “It's not easy to replace these kinds of nurses with a brand new one out of school.

 Dr. Grose acknowledges that the stress of the job and non-competitive pay only explain a few reasons why markets across the country are losing nurses.

 “Anytime people are leaving to go somewhere else, they are feeling they will be more appreciated in any sense of that word, financially or in terms of support at work or serving a community that they feel cares about them,” Grose said.